Semileptonic decays $B_c \to (\eta_c,J/\psi) l \bar{\nu}_l $ in the "PQCD + Lattice" approach: 5. Summary

-From the numerical calculations and phenomenological analysis we found the following points: \begin{enumerate} \item[(1)] The PQCD predictions for the branching ratios of $B_c \to (\eta_c,\jpsi) l \bar{\nu}$ decays agree well with other SM predictions but based on rather different approaches or models.
-The theoretical predictions for the branching ratios will become smaller by about $(10-50)\%$ when the Lattice NRQCD results about the form factors are taken into account in the extrapolation of the relevant form factors.
+From the numerical calculations and phenomenological analysis we found the following points: \begin{enumerate} \item[(1)] The theoretical predictions for the branching ratios of $B_c \to (\eta_c,\jpsi) l \bar{\nu}$ decays from both PQCD and ``PQCD+Lattice" approach agree very well with each other, a small decrease by about $(5-16)\%$ will be produced when the lattice QCD input for the form factors $(f_{0,+}(8.72),V(5.44), A_1(10.07))$ are taken into account in the extrapolation of the relevant form factors to higher $q^2$ region.